 As to a dog’s tail?

-But then, here’s how the poem ends:
+Here’s how Yeats’s poem ends:

 Now shall I make my soul,